fargherm/spacex_capstone/README.md

 View the notebooks in the following order to view the project in the order it was completed:

-* SpaceX - Data Collection API
+* spacex-data-collection-api.ipynb
-* SpaceX - Web Scraping
+* spacex-web-scraping.ipynb
-* SpaceX - Data Wrangling
+* spacex-data-wrangling.ipynb
-* SpaceX - SQL EDA
+* spacex-sql-eda.ipynb
-* SpaceX - EDA DataViz
+* spacex-eda-dataviz.ipynb
-* SpaceX - Folium Map
+* spacex-folium.ipynb
-* SpaceX - Dash App
+* spacex-dash-app.ipynb
-* SpaceX - Machine Learning Prediction
+* spacex-machine-learning-prediction.ipynb

 ## Final Summary